Integrability conditions for space-time stochastic integrals: Theory and applications: Introduction

 \section{Introduction}

 Following It\^o's seminal paper \citep{Ito44}, stochastic integration theory w.r.t. semimartingales was brought to maturity during the 1970s and 1980s.
-One of the fundamental results in this area is the Bichteler-Dellacherie theorem, which shows the equivalence between the class of semimartingales and the class of finite $L^0$-random measures.
+One of the fundamental results in this area is the Bichteler--Dellacherie theorem, which shows the equivalence between the class of semimartingales and the class of finite $L^0$-random measures.
 As a consequence, semimartingales constitute the largest class of integrators that allow for stochastic integrals of predictable integrands satisfying the dominated convergence theorem.
-The natural analogue to semimartingale integrals in a space-time setting are integrals of the form \beq \int_{\bbr\times E} H(t, x)\,M(\dd t, \dd x), \eeq where $E$ is some space, $M$ is an $L^0$-random measure on $\bbr\times E$.
-The construction of such integrals is discussed in \citep{Bichteler83} in its full generality, so the theory is complete from this point of view.
+The natural analogue to semimartingale integrals in a space--time setting are integrals of the form

+where $E$ is some space and $M$ is an $L^0$-random measure on $\bbr \times E$.
+The construction of such integrals is discussed in \citep {Bichteler83} in its full generality, so the theory is complete from this point of view.